dannycho7/express-form-post/README.md

 **Note: This module works in any node.js setting.
 Express is not required for usage.**

-Many bugs were addressed in ver 1.1.0, so please consider switching to the latest version or at least ver 1.1.0.
+Many bugs were addressed in v1.1.0, so if you have an older version please consider switching to the latest.

 ## Installation
 ```sh